ouya/docs/unity.md

 One way to check if Community Content has been initialized is to implement the `IContentInitializedListener` interface.
 Be sure to register/unregister the listener during the `Awake` and `OnDestroy` events.
-`ContentInitializedOnInitialized` is invoked when the  `OuyaContent` becomes accessible.
+`ContentInitializedOnInitialized` is invoked when the  `GameModManager` becomes accessible.
-`ContentInitializedOnDestroyed` is invoked when the `OuyaContent` has been destroyed.
+`ContentInitializedOnDestroyed` is invoked when the `GameModManager` has been destroyed.

 C#
 ```
 public class MyScript : MonoBehaviour
 #if UNITY_ANDROID && !UNITY_EDITOR
     ,
-    OuyaSDK.IContentInitializedListener
+    RazerSDK.IContentInitializedListener
 {
     private void Awake()
     {
-        OuyaSDK.registerContentInitializedListener(this);
+        RazerSDK.registerContentInitializedListener(this);
     }
     private void OnDestroy()
     {
-        OuyaSDK.unregisterContentInitializedListener(this);
+        RazerSDK.unregisterContentInitializedListener(this);
     }
     public void ContentInitializedOnInitialized()
     {